 Winter might be right around the corner, but the dog days of summer will be back before we know it.
 And for those of us living in hot climates, the heat never really goes away.
-The Dog Fountain Water Fountain Dog Sprinkler Step On Dog Sprinkler Toy...
+The Dog Fountain Water Fountain Dog Sprinkler Dog Toys for Large Or Small...
 Dog Water Fountain will be a favorite of any water-loving canine.

 This fountain attaches to a garden hose just like any sprinkler.
 The difference, though, is that this fountain can be operated by your dog.
 When they step on the platform, water comes spraying out.

 You can use this fountain as a toy, drinking water source, or both.
 It includes a sediment filter, and the water pressure is adjustable.